 During a Vaser Liposuction procedure, fat is removed – creating potential space in the layers between the skin and muscles.
 Oedema (or swelling) occurs after almost every liposuction treatment and it is characterised by excess fluid build-up in these cavities.
 This is a normal reaction by the body’s tissue to the actual trauma of the surgery.

 It is essential to control this fluid build-up by wearing post-liposuction garments for at least the first few weeks following the procedure.
-It will also help accelerate the clearance of oedema.
-If a build-up occurs, seroma can form due to the cavities within targeted fatty tissue cells and the removal of lymphatic vessels.
+It will also help accelerate the clearance of fluid retention (called oedema).
+A build-up of fluid can form due to the cavities created within targeted fatty tissue cells and the removal of lymphatic vessels.
 These vessels are responsible for draining fluids that leak out of capillary blood vessels.
 This yellowish liquid (known as seroma) is not a serious complication and will usually resolve slowly on its own.
 However, depending on the severity, the cosmetic practitioner may wish to remove it by draining the seroma out of the site via a syringe.

 Assist the body’s natural lymphatic system

 The lymphatic system plays a crucial role in the functioning of the body’s immune system and its ability to ward off diseases and heal from injury.
 It helps remove bacteria and waste from the tissue through a network of vessels carrying a fluid known as lymph.
 Essentially, it is a self-sustaining drainage system.
 It is so important, that a poor lymphatic system has been linked to a host of health conditions from cellulite to cancer.

 While the technology of Vaser Liposuction has made the process of removing fat very gentle and non-invasive, inflammatory fluids can still occur from the tiny incision sites.